stelgenhof/AiLight/README.md

 ## Requirements

-To build and upload this firmware you need to have [PlatformIO](http://platformio.org/) installed.
+To build and upload this firmware you need to have [PlatformIO](http://platformio.org/) and NodeJS installed.

 ## Installation/Configuration

-1. Clone this AiLight repository
+1. Clone this AiLight repository and change your current directory to where AiLight is cloned.
 2. Make a copy of the `config.example.h` file in the 'src' folder named `config.h`
 3. Depending on your environment, set at least the following values in the `config.h` file: